I need help

-If you don't take it with you, it won't be used
+- Weapons – if you don't take it with you, it won't be used

 What should you do if you've already injured someone?

-If you've used a weapon to injure someone you're probably feeling a mixture of different emotions: fear, guilt, anger, worry.
+- If you've used a weapon to injure someone you're probably feeling a mixture of different emotions: fear, guilt, anger, worry.

-If you want to speak to the police, contact your Safer Schools Officer, your local Safer Neighborhoods Team or go to your nearest police station.
-If it's an emergency call 999 now
+- If you want to speak to the police, contact your Safer Schools Officer, your local Safer Neighborhoods Team or go to your nearest police station.
+If it's an emergency, call 999 now.

 Have you been the victim of knife crime?